Illbjorn/psmake/README.md

 that will likely not be documented.

-PSMake is something I created (because I want to use it!) to produce a similar experience working in a language available on **all** operating systems.
+PSMake is something I created (because I want to use it!) to produce a similar experience in a language available on **all** major operating systems.

 # Quick Start